Dark-Gran/Farstar-2/README.md

 ~~Alpha Release~~

+## About Project

+_(to be updated)_
+I've always enjoyed card games (both collectible and 'classic'), so after an attempt to merge them with a strategy genre, I've decided to make a game that actually fits the 'card game' description.

+With that in mind (and with feedback in hands), game's rules have been _drastically_ changed, therefore the entire application is being 'rewritten' from the scratch.

+This time in Java (with LibGDX for OpenGL).
+One of the main reasons behind the original choice of Adobe Air (in which the original game has been written) was the fact that it is cross-platform, however such is the case with Java as well.
+For applications of this size, Java is also a more lightweight (performance-wise) solution.

+(For the previous version of the game, see [Farstar: Exodus](https://github.com/Dark-Gran/Farstar-Exodus).)

+## Credits

+Thanks to all my bros for helping me with the gameplay!
+Especially Mr. Anderson who is responsible for some of the key mechanics.

 ### Font Credits

 **ALL FONTS** used in the game belong to their respective authors, and so do my thanks for publishing these fonts under Open Font License or similar: